 Click on the APIs menu option on the left.

 Click the + Create API button.

 You need to provide the following information for your API:

 Name: a friendly name for the API.
 Does not affect any functionality.

 Identifier: a unique identifier for the API.
-We recommend using a URL but note that this doesn't have to be a publicly available URL, Auth0 will not call your API at all.
+Auth0 recommends using a URL.
+Auth0 does differentiate between URLs that include the last forward slash.
+For example, https://example.com and https://example.com/ are two different identifiers.
+The URL does not have to be a publicly available URL.
+Auth0 will not call your API.
 This value cannot be modified afterwards.

 Signing Algorithm: the algorithm to sign the tokens with.
 The available values are

 RS256.
 When selecting

 RS256the token will be signed with the tenant's private key.
 To learn more about signing algorithms, see Signing Algorithms paragraph.

 Fill in the required information and click the Create button.